 Perhaps it seems odd to reduce it to a formula, but it’s the easiest way to remember how much eye contact to make without overdoing it.

-8. Body Language Is Important
+8. Check What Your Body Language Is Saying

 A good conversation isn’t all about speaking!
 There’s a lot of non-verbal communication that goes on in any human interaction and good body language is key to a relaxed, comfortable exchange.